 The bank also provides a $200 bonus for new checking accounts that meet certain qualifications.
 Additionally, Chase expands its range of services to include savings accounts, CDs, and an extensive wealth management portfolio backed by JPMorgan expertise.

-Besides its financial offerings, the bank is known for its personalized service, understanding the unique needs and aspirations of its Idaho clientele.
+Beyond its financial offerings, the bank is renowned for its personalized service and understanding of the needs of its Idaho community.

-A major perk of ICCU is its free checking accounts, although you can secure higher interest rates if you opt for their savings accounts instead.
+A major perk of ICCU is its free checking accounts, although you can secure a higher interest rate if you opt for their savings accounts instead.

 As a member, you’ll have nationwide ATM access and an array of mobile banking features, such as the ability to transfer money, pay bills, set up alerts, and more.